 Books about people of colour and the environment

 by James Edward Mills.
 Starting with the story of the first all-African American expedition of Denali in 2013, this book explores the relationship of minorities with the outdoors.
 Uses examples of those who have achieved great things in the space and hopes to encourage environmental stewardship.
-It's next on my reading list!
+Update: I have now read this – review to follow shortly.

 These books are just a starting point.
 I will be sharing different content on my blog over the coming weeks alongside my usual content on nature, adventure, book reviews and randomness.